acm-cui/website-community/sc/index.md

 The ACM Conversational User Interfaces Steering Committee is responsibile for the overall organisation of the annual ACM CUI conference and workshop series.

+The constitution for the ACM Conversational User Interfaces conference sets out the organisation and procedures that govern the conference and workshop series, as well as the overarching series steeering committee.
+Download the [constitution]({{ '/assets/pdf/cui-conference-constitution.pdf' | relative_url }} "International Conference on Conversational User Interfaces Constitution"), which was approved and last updated on 19th April 2024.

 The following people are the current _Officers_ and _Members_ of the steering committee.
 Officers are elected by the community and undertake a specific role on the committee, while members are invited to serve on the committee on the basis of their expertise and community participation.

 ## Officers